 In the field of Biomedicine, you have the opportunity to spend part of your studies abroad.
 Completing a course or doing project work in another country is a unique experience compared to studying in Sweden.
 Experiencing another culture from the inside is a fantastic way of learning more about yourself and your field of study.
 Studying abroad means not only academic development, it also provides insights and experiences you will profit from in your future life - both professionally and personally.
 You will also make lifelong friends and many other interesting contacts.
 If you are considering studying abroad, it is important that you consider how you will deal with unforeseen events.
 An exchange student should be flexible and be able to take initiative.

 For general information on exchange studies through KI, read more on:

-The last day to apply for exchange studies during the academic year of 2021/22 was February 8, 2021 (at 10.00 am).
+The last day to apply for exchange studies during the academic year of 2023/24 is Friday January 27th at 11.00 am).
 Please contact your international coordinator for further information.

 Until then you can prepare yourself by collecting the necessary documents.
 You can also read the exchange reports from previous exchange students and benefit from their experience.